-h.
+Financial Statements, Disclosure and Other Regulatory Filings a.
 Review of Annual Audited Financial Statements

 The Audit Committee shall review the annual audited financial statements, together with the Auditor's report thereon, the related Management's Discussion & Analysis ("MD&A") and any accompanying news releases, before recommending them for approval by the Board, to assess whether or not it is reasonable to conclude, based on its reviews and discussions, that the annual audited financial statements present fairly in all material respects in accordance with GAAP (which includes International Financial Reporting Standards) the financial condition, results of operations and cash flows of the Company.